Is Whey Protein Keto

 Whey protein is a fast-digesting, complete protein that contains all of the essential amino acids your body needs to build muscle and recover from exercise.
 Whey is also an excellent source of branched-chain amino acids (BCAAs), which are necessary for promoting muscle growth and preventing exercise-induced muscle breakdown.

-When you consume whey protein, your body quickly absorbs the protein and begins using it to repair and build muscle tissue.
+When you consume whey protein, your body quickly absorbs and begins using it to repair and build muscle tissue.
 Whey protein is a perfect choice for athletes and bodybuilders because it provides a quick source of high-quality protein that can help promote muscle growth and recovery after intense workouts.

 However, choosing a quality whey protein powder that doesn't contain added sugars or carbs is essential.
 Look for a powder that contains at least 80% pure protein and has no more than 5 grams of carbs per serving.